Percona-QA/percona-qa/README.md

 Bzr repo: | Setting up a local repo ensures that broken downloads (removed with rm -Rf {download_dir_name}) can be resumed (a must for PS)
           | cd /;sudo mkdir bzr;sudo chown -R {username}:{username} bzr;sudo chmod -R 777 bzr;cd bzr;bzr init-repo .

+## sequence_match.pl ##

+This script will search through the standard input for a sequence of lines that match a sequence of regular expressions and report when a match is found.

+This can be used to find blocks of matching code within a project.

 ## startup.sh ##

 Generate cmd startup scripts used in an RQG trial.